MaxVirtualManufacturing/IoT-Project/README.md

 mostlly desiding between a rasperry pi pico W and a
 ### Platforms and infrastructure

+## Power calculations

+This device does not require particulary much power and can since it is always stationed in my kitchen, this results in it having the possibility to either be powered by the local powesupply or by a batterie.

 The Platform I choose to use is a self made HTML website instead of a existing commersial option.
 This both since I wanted the freedome to design my own interface but also since I wanted to learn something new and not use already existing solutions.
 The perks of this is educationl as well as not a cheeper option since no payments is needed to the provider.
 On the other hand, using a already existing provider can be a better option in many ways, first it requeres less coding, and provides many options that is easily accesable, for example I a way of saving data, this was nothing I had thought of before resulting in me having to create my own solution while the solution from a commersial provider would probably be better and more easily accesable.

 When it comes to scalability, the decition to build my own is probably cheaper in prenumerations, but it requires much more work to set up a UI as well as developing different functions.
 Therefore this is probably better when learniing IoT but not suited for scaling, unless it is a startup company with money limitations.